Thomas Abbt: Career

-About Abbt
+Abbt on sabbatical

 Thomas Abbt wanted to grapple the exigencies of German social and intellectual life in a novel fashion.
 His work was an early attempt to create a space in which it became possible for individuals to think, talk, and act in reference to a larger socio-political whole.
 As Abbt finished up his studies, he took his professorship at the University of Frankfurt in 1760, where he began to work on "Dying for the Fatherland" in 1761.
+In early 1763 Abbt obtained the permission from his employer for a one year sabbatical.
+On his travels to Switzerland he visited Justus Möser, Johann Wilhelm von Archenholz, Friedrich Karl von Moser, Johann Daniel Schöpflin, and Isaak Iselin.

 A lot of Abbt's work was an attempt to get the public life in the German society to act more for the good of the country, where he tries to motivate the people that anyone can be great.
 Even though he tries to motivate the people of Germany with words, Abbt is convinced that we have no one in Germany who equals his talent or can not even compare someone else to his writing.
 As he was concerned between the human heart and social utility, Abbt continued his word and his patriotism had a way to a fairly wide range of philosophy.
 He insisted on grounding moral discussion in the common understanding of the mass of human kind.

 Abbt's writing is much different from normal writing, everything he writes, he has a goal within it to send a message.
 He envisions a type of writing that leaves a lasting impression on the reader, as he tries to make the reader go into his or her resolution and action.
 His writing is clear that he writes with the literature of an awakening, as he tries to motivate his readers to make a lasting and meaningful impact on the world, which is a big part on why he wrote "On Dying for the Fatherland".